Chart Color Schemes

 Population growth drivers in Oonoonba are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Oonoonba's population was around 7,581 as of November 2025.
-This figure reflects an increase of 548 people since the 2021 Census, which reported a population of 7,033 people.
-The change is inferred from the estimated resident population of 7,544 in June 2024 and an additional 36 validated new addresses since the Census date.
-This level of population equates to a density ratio of 871 persons per square kilometer.
-Oonoonba's growth of 7.8% since the 2021 census exceeded both the SA4 region (6.9%) and the SA3 area, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 46.3% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Oonoonba's population is around 7,571 as of Feb 2026.
+This reflects an increase of 538 people (7.6%) since the 2021 Census, which reported a population of 7,033 people.
+The change is inferred from the estimated resident population of 7,544 from the ABS as of June 2024 and an additional 35 validated new addresses since the Census date.
+This population level equates to a density ratio of 870 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Oonoonba's 7.6% growth since the 2021 census exceeded the SA4 region (7.1%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 46.3% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Based on demographic trends and latest annual ERP population numbers, an above median population growth is projected for Australia's non-metropolitan areas, with Oonoonba expected to grow by 1,665 persons to 2041, reflecting a gain of 21.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Anticipating future population dynamics, an above-median population growth for national non-metropolitan areas is projected, with the area expected to increase by 1,665 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 21.6% in total over the 17 years.

 Frequently Asked Questions - Population